 You realize that your present wealth is more than sufficient to give you and your family a comfortable life, and you prefer to spend time with your family instead of competing with him.
 So, instead of waiting for your wife to call, you call your wife telling her you will return home to have lunch with her and your children.
 Mind thinks and events materialize.

 Our training makes our mind very strong.
-A strong mind materializes events more effectively and a weak mind.
+A strong mind materializes events more effectively than a weak mind.
 Good thoughts materialize good events, and bad thoughts materialize bad events.
 This is a great cosmic truth.
-Hence, it is very important for us to have good thoughts always – thoughts that bring benefits to ourselves and other people/
+Hence, it is very important for us to have good thoughts always – thoughts that bring benefits to ourselves and other people.

 When I wake up in the morning, I see everything is symbolized by "one", like one bed, one pillow, one door in my sleeping room and one staircase.
 When I eat my breakfast I see things that are symbolized by "two" , like a pair of chopsticks, a bow of rice and a bow of fish, a table and a chair, and a pair of shoes.
 When I go out, I see things that are symbolized by "seven", like I see seven people in the street, a bus with the number seven, and my watch showing it is seven o'clock.
 What does all this mean?